Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Methodology

-The Lasso-LARS algorithm is stated in terms of correlations, so if the input features (columns of $\phi$) are standardised, the algorithm will run faster as it will utilise inner-products.
+The value of the hyper-parameter $\alpha_{f}$ that yields the best results is not known beforehand.
+Thus, we selected several solutions along that path corresponding to several levels of sparsity by slicing the interval $\big(100$ --- $0\big)$ \% linearly with $level\, \%$ steps.
+Finally, we evaluated the classification results for each of these $\beta$ solutions with varying levels of parsimony.
+It should be noted that due to this selection, the exact value of $\alpha_f$ is not as important as its magnitude.\\ The Lasso-LARS algorithm is stated in terms of correlations, so if the input features (columns of $\phi$) are standardised, the algorithm will run faster as it will utilise inner-products.
 The standardisation serves also to mitigate the effect of the differing magnitude of the input features on the correlations, therefore the entries of $\beta$ have an equal chance of being selected a priori.\\ Instead of standardising the $\phi$ matrix in the conventional way, we have made a small modification.
 Let's denote $\underline{\phi_{1}}$ and $\underline{\phi_{2}}$ as the vector-wise standardised version of the matrices $\phi_1$ and $\phi_2$ respectively.
 We have introduced a weighting constant $w$ so that the final standardised $\underline{\phi}$ matrix is created by concatenation as follows:

-This step is done in order to manage the trade-off between a priori likelihood and favoring / guiding the choice of modes that are chosen first (either those of $x_0$ or $U$).
-Therefore, the factor $w$ serves to adjust whether we put more emphasis into the steady state or the forced regime.
+This step is done in order to manage the trade-off between a priori likelihood and favoring/guiding the choice of modes that are chosen first (either those of $x_0$ or $U$).
+Therefore, the factor $w$ serves to adjust whether we put more emphasis into the ongoing activity or the evoked activity.
 A value of $w=1$ will place all the predicted VMS only in $x_0$ while a value of $w=0$ will place all the VMS in $U$.
 It also allows to balance between the number of entries that will be distributed either in $x_0$ or in $U$ of the final solution.
 This variation was made to favour adjusting for the $x_0$ features first since they affect the whole prediction unlike the $U$ which are active only on a specific small time span (see Fig.\ref{fig:yseparation}).
-This step will make the algorithm more stable and give better results.\\[-3pt]
+This step will make the algorithm more stable and give better results.\\